danwahl/adanet-co2-monitor/README.md

 1. Use 4 M2.5 x 6mm screws to attach the 4 M2.5 x 6mm M-F hex standoffs to the inside of the case (using the holes that border the the sensor slot)
 2. Attach the 4-pin STEMMA QT cables to either side of the SCD41 board
-3. Press the SCD41 board onto the four exposed standoffs, with the sensor facing "out" of the case, and use 4 M2.5 hex nuts to secure
+3. Press the SCD41 board onto the four exposed standoffs, with the sensor facing "out" of the case, and use 2 M2.5 hex nuts to secure to the bottom two standoffs
 4. Connect the DPS310 to the 4-pin STEMMA QT cable on the "right" (when facing the non-sensor side) of the SCD41 board
-5. Use 4 M2.5 hex nuts to attach the DPS310 to the top two standoffs, back-to-back with the SCD41 such that the sensor is facing "in" (note: you should first apply some Kapton tape to the back of the DPS310 to avoid shorting to the SCD41)
+5. Use 2 M2.5 hex nuts to attach the DPS310 to the top two standoffs, back-to-back with the SCD41 so that the sensor is facing "in" (note: first apply Kapton/electrical tape to the back of the DPS310 to avoid shorting to the SCD41)
 6. Carefully insert the battery, which should fit snugly lengthwise, and adjacent to the bottom standoffs holding the SCD41 (note: you can use double-sided tape securely affix the battery to the case)

 ![adanet-assembly-bottom](images/adanet-assembly-bottom.jpg)

 Once both the top and bottom are assembled, connect the remaining 4-pin STEMMA QT and battery to the Feather board (middle and side connectors respectively).
-Close the lid to ensure a good fit, but don't install the 4 M2.3 x 5mm self-tapping screws until loading the firmware (as the BOOT/DF and Reset buttons are not externally accessible)!
+Close the lid to ensure a good fit, but don't install the 4 M2.3 x 5mm self-tapping screws until loading the firmware (as the BOOT/DFU and Reset buttons are not externally accessible)!

 Once complete, your final assembly should look like this: